 - Please wash / disinfect your hands thoroughly before and after the Service.

 - We will have to keep attendance lists to help trace possible infections.
-These lists are stored safely and will be destroyed after three weeks.
+These lists are stored safely and will be destroyed after one month.
 While registering beforehand is not required, it helps us with logistics (Name, full address, phone no., email) – send us an email!

 - We celebrate Holy Communion with extra precautions.
 Sadly, we cannot have after-Service snacks and tea.